 Students who have encountered an unexpected financial hardship may apply for emergency assistance.
 Click here for more information.

 Veterans attending Owens may be eligible to receive benefits through the Department of Veterans’ Affairs when pursuing most associate degree programs.
 For more information, please visit the website of the Office of Veterans Services.

 AmeriCorps is a national service program that provides tuition assistance in exchange for community service.
 Contact the AmeriCorps National Service Office at 1-800-942-2677 for more information.

 Opportunities for Ohioans with Disabilities (OOD)

 The Opportunities for Ohioans with Disabilities may provide tuition assistance for physically and/or emotionally disabled or visually impaired students based on individual circumstances.
-Lab fees and supplies also may be provided depending on the availability of funds.
+Lab fees and supplies may also be covered, depending on the availability of funds.
 Students should contact their local rehabilitation office for additional information.
-Rehabilitation clients are usually required to complete the Free Application for Federal Student Aid (FAFSA).
+Rehabilitation clients are usually required to complete the Free Application for Federal Student Aid (FAFSA®).

 Workforce Innovation and Opportunity Act